onflow/flow/flips/20210824-fcl-tx-payer-service.md

 to provide the best user experiences will likely choose to allow their users to execute transactions without them having to pay.

-This Transaction Fee Payer Service will enable more applications to be able to provide this higher level of user experience. <!--- Creating value for the application, the users of that application, and the potential for the tranaction fee payer service to capture some of that value as revenue. -->
+This Transaction Fee Payer Service will enable more applications to be more easily able to provide a higher level of user experience.

 ## Design Proposal

 > Disclaimer: The following is an example implementation for what _might_ work.
 All possible solutions are not limited to just the following.
-You're completely free to approach the problem however you choose, even if it differs from the thoughts below.
+You're completely free to approach the problem however you choose, even if it differs extensively from the thoughts below.

 When creating a transasction to be sent to the blockchain, FCL expects authorization functions for each of the roles for that transaction to be specified.